matrix-construct/construct/README.md

 ##### DOCUMENTATION

-Generate doxygen using `/usr/bin/doxygen tools/doxygen.conf` the target directory is `doc/html`.
+Generate doxygen using `doxygen ./Doxyfile` the target directory is `doc/html`.
 Browse to `doc/html/index.html`.

 ##### ARCHITECTURE GUIDE